WebKit/WebKit/Introduction.md

 [results.webkit.org](http://results.webkit.org/) is a better tool for such investigations.
 It keeps track of individual test status by configuration over time.
 You can search individual tests by name or look at the historical results of entire test suites.
-These results will link back to the test runs in buildbot which are associated with a specific failure.
+These results will link back to the test runs in Buildbot which are associated with a specific failure.
 See layout tests section for more details on how to use these tools to investigate test failures observed on bots.

 FIXME: Add a section about downloading build products from build.webkit.org.